Training & Curriculum

 - Advise the donor facility regarding donor suitability and deferral.

 - Advise the transfusion service regarding component utilization.

 - Coordinate rotating resident activities, including bench rotations.

 - Participate in one week of Blood Bank call per month.

 - Presentation and/or participate at conferences (see Conferences section below).

 - Assist with education of pathology residents (see Teaching Responsibilities section below).

 - Execute administrative functions (see Administrative Responsibilities section below).

-If you have questions or would like to learn more about The Transfusion Medicine Fellowship at Cedars-Sinai, please call or send us a message.
+If you have questions or would like to learn more about the Blood Banking/Transfusion Medicine Fellowship Program at Cedars-Sinai, please call or send a message to Program Coordinator, Jean Havercroft.

 116 N. Robertson Blvd.